Liouville-type theorems for the new Taylor--Couette flow of the stationary Navier--Stokes equations: Introduction

 where $C_P := \dfrac{R_2(R_2-R_1)^2}{R_1\pi^2}$.
 This implies that if the viscosity $\nu$ is large in comparison with the radii $R_1$ and $R_2$, then the fluid motion remains to be the laminar flow, i.e., the generalized Taylor-Couttee flow \eqref{eq:conc:thm}.

 {\rm (iii)} In the non-dimensional form of the equations \eqref{ns}, the Reynolds numbers $Re_j$ are defined by

 Then, \eqref{eq:C1} implies that the assumption \eqref{eq:ass:omega} is written as

-Namely, Theorem \ref{thm:liouville} implies that if the Reynolds numbers and the velocity are bounded by a certain constant determined only by means of radii $R_1$ and $R_2$, then the axisymmetric flow must be necessarily the generalized Taylor--Couette flow \eqref{eq:conc:thm}.
+Namely, Theorem \ref{thm:liouville} implies that if the Reynolds numbers and the velocity are bounded by a certain constant determined only by means of radii $R_1$ and $R_2$, then the axisymmetric flow must be necessarily the generalized Taylor--Couette flow \eqref{eq:conc:thm} which is a new exact solution of the Navier-Stokes equations.

 {\rm (iv)} The assumption that the pressure $p$ is bounded or periodic in $z$ seems physically reasonable, and hence in a possible physical situation, the laminar axially symmetric flow $v$ in the two rotating concentric cylinder is necessarily the canonical Taylor--Couette flow \eqref{eq:TaCo}.